-- 1. The replay official has indisputable video evidence that time should have remained on the game clock when the ball became dead or when the team timeout was granted. - 2.
-If time expires in a half, and the clock would start on the referee's signal after review, there must be at least 3 seconds remaining when the ball should have been declared dead to restore time to the clock.
-With 2 seconds or 1 second remaining on the clock, the half is over unless Team A has a time out remaining (This does not impact situations when the clock is stopped and will remain stopped until the snap such as an incomplete pass or a ball carrier out of bounds.).

-- 3. In the fourth quarter only, to restore time, the score differential must be eight points or less (after a touchdown, all potential results of the try down must be considered). - 4.
+- 1. The replay official has clear and obvious video evidence that time should have remained on the game clock when the ball became dead or when the team timeout was granted. - 2.
+If time expires in a half, and the clock would start on the Referee's signal after review, there must be at least 3 seconds remaining when the ball should have been declared dead to restore time to the clock.
+With 2 seconds or 1 second remaining on the clock, the half is over unless Team A has a time out remaining (This does not impact situations when the clock is stopped and will remain stopped until the snap such as an incomplete pass or a ball carrier out of bounds.). - 3.
+In the fourth quarter only, to restore time, the score differential must be eight points or less (after a touchdown, all potential results of the try down must be considered). - 4.
 The replay official's video evidence includes the timeout signal by an official in the case where the game clock should have stopped for a requested team timeout. - e.
+If there is clear video evidence that time expired at the end of any quarter prior to the ball being put into play, the replay official will end the period regardless of the outcome of the play.
+Personal or unsportsmanlike fouls must be enforced.

+- f.
 Correcting the number of a down. - 1.
 This includes the result of a penalty enforcement that includes an automatic first down or loss of down. - 2.
-The correction may be made at any time within that series of downs or before the ball is legally put in play after that series. - f.
-Any person who is not a player interfering with live-ball action occurring in the field of play (Rule 9-2-3). - g.
-An injured player at the initiation of the medical observer.
+The correction may be made at any time within that series of downs or before the ball is legally put in play after that series. - g.
+Any person who is not a player interfering with live-ball action occurring in the field of play (Rule 9-2-3). - h.
+An injured player at the initiation of the medical observer. - i.
+Fouls that carry 5-yard and 10-yard penalties are not enforced if the ruling is overturned and they become dead ball fouls. - j.
+Personal fouls and unsportsmanlike conduct fouls are always enforced, regardless of the outcome of a replay review.